0Xuser100/nl2ml-code-classifier/README.md

 2. Check that the `markup_data.csv` file exists in the `data/` directory.
 3. Verify that the `markup_data.csv` file contains the required columns.
 4. If the dataset is too large, try running with a smaller subset.
+5. When making predictions, ensure that the model and TF-IDF vectorizer files exist in the specified paths.
+6. If you get errors during prediction, check that your new code blocks have similar formatting to the training data.

 ## License